victorkl400/bomberbevy/Readme.md

 ## WARNING

-Bomberbevy is still in the _very_ early stages of development.Important features are missing.
+Bomberbevy is still in the _very_ early stages of development.
+Important features are missing.
 Documentation is sparse.

 ## Improvement Goals